 - Scalability: You can start with a few machines and expand your business as time and finances permit.

-- Low Startup Costs: Aside from purchasing the machines (which can be financed), your capital costs are relatively low (you don't need building or office space—some space in a garage, utility room or basement is sufficient).
+- Low startup costs: Aside from purchasing the machines, which can be financed, your capital costs are relatively low.
+You don't need building or office space—some space in a garage, utility room, or basement is sufficient.
 Other than a vehicle to service your route, no other equipment or machinery is required.

-- Simplicity: Once the machines are in place your only duties are to maintain and restock the machines as needed and collect the money.
+- Simplicity: Once the machines are in place, your only duties are to maintain and restock the machines as needed—and collect the money.

+Whatever option you choose, the next step should be to write a business plan.
 An integral part of the business plan is market research to test the feasibility of your business idea.
-For example, by checking existing vending machine locations and speaking with business owners you may discover that the market for vending machines in your area is already saturated.
+For example, by checking existing vending machine locations and speaking with business owners, you may discover that the market for vending machines in your area is already saturated.

-02Finding Machine Locations and Signing Contracts
+Find Machine Locations and Sign Contracts